TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 ## Editor Experience

+I haven't used every other CMS out there but so far Forestry has the best editing experience I've come across.
+Everything is super simple and

 ## Developer Experience

 The beauty of using a headless CMS is that you can 'bring your own front-end'.
-In other words, you can use whatever the hell you want to display your content.
+In other words, you can use whatever you want to take care of displaying your content with template files as long as it can fetch and handle data from an API.

 ## Other Stuff I Considered

+Being that WordPress gave you so many tools to help create and optimize your content, I had some concerns about leaving.
+There's essentially a plugin that you can use to do virtually anything

 ### Images

 ### SEO

+Search Engine Optimization (SEO) was

 ### Security

+## What I Feel Is Missing From Forestry

+As great as Forestry is, there are a few things that I feel would make it even better

+### Schedule Posts

+### Recognize Drafts in More Static Site Generators